aurelia/aurelia/docs/user-docs/app-basics/scope-and-binding-context.md

 ## Parent scope

-If after following the discussion so far, if you are wondering 'If the expressions are evaluated based on the context, why do we even need scope?', let me tell you again that it is a great question.
+If after following the discussion so far, you are wondering 'If the expressions are evaluated based on the context, why do we even need scope?', let me tell you again that it is a great question.
-Apart from serving a s logical container to the contexts, a scope also optionally point to the parent scope.
+Apart from serving as a logical container to the contexts, a scope also optionally points to the parent scope.
 Let us consider the following example to understand that.

 {% code title="App.ts" %}